top of page

 TIP 9.
 SET A READING TARGET

-Set a monthly or yearly reading target if that will help you stay on track with increasing your reading!
+Set a monthly or yearly reading target if that will help you stay on track with your reading!

 TIP 10.
 CHEAT: SYNOPSES